-Traditional cultures have long employed fermentation of cacao beans to improve the flavor and aroma.
-Fermentation also breaks down the phytic acid in cacao beans, a protective substance present in all nuts, grains, beans and seeds.
+Did you know that dark chocolate is a fermented food?
+Traditional cultures have long employed fermentation of cacao beans (seeds) by native yeast and bacteria to improve flavor and aroma.
+Fermentation creates many biochemical changes to the proteins, fats, carbohydrates, polyphenols, and other components (including break down of phytic acid, a protective substance present in all nuts, grains, beans and seeds).
 Phytic acid is considered an anti-nutrient because it binds to minerals present in foods, preventing the body from absorbing these important nutrients.
 Reducing phytic acid is important for easier digestion and better mineral absorption.

 Cacao beans are a rich source of polyphenol antioxidants such as flavanols (e.g. catechin and epicatechin) and methylxanthines (e.g. theobromine).
 Cacao is also high in minerals (manganese, copper, iron, magnesium), and a rich in dietary fiber and protein.
 This is associated with providing many health benefits including those related to blood pressure, heart health, brain health, cancer, gut microbiome, etc.